Ed-Fi-Exchange-OSS/VPS-Tableau-Dashboard/README.md

 ![](screenshots/5.png)

 Like the others, there is filtering and drill through capability simply by clicking in a particular area.
-The Headwinds and Tailwinds categories in the right-hand column refer to the Academic Support Index - http://academicsupportindex.blogspot.com/2017/01/part-one-introduction-to-academic.html.
+The Headwinds and Tailwinds categories in the right-hand column refer to the <a href="http://academicsupportindex.blogspot.com/2017/01/part-one-introduction-to-academic.html">Academic Support Index</a>.